 I believe in unfolding into the truth of already being enough.

 Lisa Olivera is a writer, therapist, and creative who shares work centered around radical acceptance, cultivating compassion, and integrating our stories and full humanity.
 She holds a Master’s degree in Counseling Psychology from Dominican University, where she received the Dr. Robert Schukraft award for Inspirational Leadership.
 She has worked in schools, community-based mental health, and private practice, all of which inform her lens of the world.
-Lisa’s mission is to guide people in remembering their goodness, honoring who they are, and reclaiming their inner stories in order to show up more fully in their lives.
 Her work has been featured in many publications including The New York Times, Cosmopolitan, Good Morning America, The Guardian, and The Huffington Post.
-Lisa currently has a small private practice and creates courses, offerings, and writings.
-Her first book is being released by Simon and Schuster in early 2022.
-She lives with her husband and two cats in Northern California.
+Lisa writes the popular weekly newsletter, Human Stuff, on Substack, teaches writing workshops, and is working on her second book.
+Her first book, Already Enough, was published by Simon and Schuster in early 2022.
+She lives with her husband, daughter, and two cats in Northern California.